 Depending on where you are going and how long you will stay, your doctor may recommend you take antibiotics before leaving on your overseas trip to help protect you from possible infection.

 Hope through Research

 The Division of Digestive Diseases and Nutrition at the National Institute of Diabetes and Digestive and Kidney Diseases supports basic and clinical research into severe severe diarrhea and other gastrointestinal conditions.
 Among other areas, researchers are studying how the absorption and secretion in the digestive tract affects content and consistency of stool, the relationship between severe-diarrhea and Helicobactor pylori, motility in chronic diarrhea, and chemical compounds may be useful in treating cases of Severe Diarrhea.

 Points to Remember about Diarrhea

-Diarrhea is a common problem that usually resolves on its own.
+Diarrhea is a common problem usually resolves on its own.

 Diarrhea is dangerous if a person becomes dehydrated.

-Causes include viral, bacterial, parasitic infections, food intolerance, reactions to medicine, intestinal diseases, and functional bowel disorders.
+Causes include viral, bacterial, parasitic infections, food intolerance, reactions to medicine, intestinal diseases or a bowel disorder.

 Treatment involves replacing lost fluid and electrolytes.
-Depending on the cause of the problem, a person might also need medication to stop the diarrhea or treat an infection.
-Children may need an oral rehydration solution to replace lost fluid and electrolytes.
+Depending on the cause of the problem, diarrhea sufferers might need medications to stop the diarrhea, or treat an infection.
+Children may need an oral rehydration solution to replace lost body fluid and electrolytes.